Gorav Jindal

 I was also a visiting doctoral candidate at the Department of Computer Science, Aalto University, under the supervision of Prof. Parinya Chalermsook.

-I earned my PhD in 2019 from Saarland University, where I had the fortune to be advised by Prof. Markus Bläser and was affiliated with the Max Planck Institute for Informatics.
+I earned my PhD in 2019 from Saarland University, where I was advised by Prof. Markus Bläser and was affiliated with the Max Planck Institute for Informatics.
 I also completed my Master’s studies at Saarland University.

 My academic journey began with a Bachelor’s degree from the Department of Computer Science and Engineering, IIT Delhi.